Mag3llan/hook3r/README.md

 You can find the docker image here.
 It will run on port 18080

 Security
 ----------
 It is absolutely necessary to point that we are not enforcing any type of check on what commands are being executed.
-That is why it's an absolute must to provide TLS and an access token.
+That is why it's an absolute must to provide TLS

+SSL Certs
+hook3r -c ./path/to/ssl/server.crt -k ./path/to/ssl/server.key

+File name encryption
+hooke3r -s 'nonDefaultSecret' hash name_of_file_to_encrypt.sh

 TO DO
 -----
-- Is hashing the best way to encode the file name?
 - Include query params as possible environment variables.
-- Add more tests
+- Add tests
-- Make hooker config to be dynamic.
-No need to restart if modified.